Brent Metcalf

-Brent Metcalf (born July 14, 1986) is an American freestyle wrestler who formerly competed in the international circuit for the United States of America.
+Brent Metcalf (born July 14, 1986) is an American former freestyle and folkstyle wrestler.
+Metcalf was a three-time member of the US World Team and two-time NCAA wrestling champion at the University of Iowa.

 Biography

-As a prep wrestler, Metcalf went undefeated with a career record of 228-0, won four consecutive Michigan state titles, and earned six junior national titles.
+As a prep wrestler, Metcalf went undefeated with a career record of 228–0, won four consecutive Michigan state titles, and earned six junior national titles.
 After originally committing to Virginia Tech, Metcalf would ultimately transfer to the University of Iowa following his redshirt year, to follow coach Tom Brands, who was switching head coaching positions from Virginia Tech to the University of Iowa also.
 Due to Virginia Tech's desire not to release him, Metcalf was forced to sit out the entire 2006–2007 season.
 In the fall of 2007, as sophomore, Metcalf finally began his collegiate wrestling career.
 During the course of his first competitive season, he captured the Big Ten and National Championships at 149 lbs.

 Metcalf joined Cael Sanderson and David Taylor as the only sophomores to win the Dan Hodge Trophy as the best collegiate wrestler in the United States.
 He was also named the Jesse Owens Big Ten Male Athlete of the Year, beating out athletes in more high-profile sports like football and basketball.
 Metcalf was additionally named Outstanding Wrestler of the Big Ten and NCAA Tournaments, and honored as Big Ten Wrestler of the Year.